DeltaXML/vscode-xslt-tokenizer/README.md

 **Auto-completion** is provided for XSLT and XPath.
 This includes contex-aware completion items for all code symbol names.
 XSLT and XPATH function signatures and descriptions are shown in the description alongside function completion items.
 The last active non-XSLT file is used as the source to compute available node names for XPath location steps.

-This extension performs a comprehensive set of checks on the code, before any XSLT compilation.
-Thsese checks ensure that any code symbols within XSLT or XPath with problems are accurately identified at the symbol-level.
+This extension's linter performs a comprehensive set of checks on the code.
+The linter ensures that any code symbols within XSLT or XPath with problems are accurately identified at the symbol-level.
 Asynchronous processing for xsl:include/xsl:import dependencies allows checking of references to symbol definitions regardless of the location of the definition.

 # Running XSLT